blu-corner/etiqet/README.md

 </dependency>
 ```

-The client configuration for the `fix` protocol should point to a Quickfix configuration file - see [official Quickfix documentation](https://www.quickfixj.org/usermanual/2.0.0//usage/configuration.html)
-for more information on this.

 ### etiqet-rest

 Etiqet REST is a module designed to allow you to run a REST client and test against a generic JSON API.

 ```xml